DheerajAgarwal/rgdax/README.md

 **Public:** All functions belonging to this group start with `public_` and can be used without any authentication.

 **Auth:** This category of functions will require _API Key_, _API Secret_ and _Passphrase_ to connect successfully to the account.
 To get your api keys, refer to [how to create Coinbase Pro api keys](https://support.pro.coinbase.com/customer/en/portal/articles/2945320-how-do-i-create-an-api-key-for-coinbase-pro-).
-The behavior of the functions will also depend upon what kind of access (view, trade or manage) the api keys have.
+The behavior of the functions will also depend upon what kind of access (view, transfer or trade) the api keys have.

 ## What is New in this version